Dhruv-Sapra/Intelligent-Navigesture/neuron.md

 ## 📈Progress
+1) Gesture based mouse control is working with functionalities - left click, right click , scroll , drag and drop
+2) Volumn control via gestures is also working
+3) A webmodule is added that can open a website using gestures
+4) A ping pong can be played in real-time using gestures by two people.

 ## 🔮Future Scope
+1) Current code only uses cpu to function.
+Trying to find ways to use gpu power to get better results
+2) Building and training a model that can train on user-inputed gestures and control the operating system based on those gestures.

 ## 💸Applications
 Hand tracking can be used as an alternative input method for controlling a mouse on a computer.
 Here are some potential usage scenarios for hand tracking in this context: